NicKoehler/deethon/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+Do not use this package illegaly and against Deezer's [Terms Of Use](https://www.deezer.com/legal/cgu).